 Diabetes in dogs is managed long term by daily injections of insulin and through dietary control.

 Other Labrador Retriever Health Problems

 Bloat is a condition that refers to distention of the stomach due to rapid gas fill-up.

 Sometimes the bloated stomach rotates and becomes twisted.
 As a result of the twisting, blood can be stopped from entering the organ.
 Deep-chested, large breed dogs, such as the Labrador Retrievers, are prone to bloat.

 This is an acquired disease that occurs in older large breed dogs, such as Labrador Retrievers.
 It is the result of damage to the nerves that control the movement of the larynx.

 Signs include a croupy or “roaring” noise as the dog inhales, a progressive weakening of the bark, labored breathing, exercise intolerance, and fainting spells.

 In severe cases, the dog can develop cyanosis (a blue color to the gums) from lack of oxygen.
 He may collapse and even die.

 Treatment includes the use of medicines (e.g. sedatives and corticosteroids), and surgery may be required if medical therapy fails.

-- Cancer: Labrador Retrievers are predisposed to certain types of cancer, such as lymphosarcoma, which is cancer arising from the lymphocytes in the lymphatic system; and mast cell tumors, which arise from tissue mast cells and which occur most commonly on the skin and is the most common form of skin cancer.
+Labrador Retrievers are predisposed to certain types of cancer, such as lymphosarcoma, which is cancer arising from the lymphocytes in the lymphatic system.
+They are also prone to develop mast cell tumors, which arise from tissue mast cells and which occur most commonly on the skin and is the most common form of skin cancer.